g00glen00b/dimitri.codes/content/posts/2014-03-07-spring-websockets-spring/index.md

 featuredImage: "../../images/logos/spring.png"
 categories: ["Java", "Tutorials"]
 tags: ["AngularJS", "JavaScript", "Spring", "Spring MVC", "Web", "WebSockets"]
+excerpt: "HTML5 made browsers a powerful tool alternative to applications.
+With HTML5 WebSockets you can also send messages over the network in both ways unlike AJAX."
 ---

 In the previous tutorial I already configured the entire web application, so that part is already behind us.
 In this tutorial I will add the code necessary to make the data access + websockets + RESTful webservice work.
 I'm going to work my way from the bottom up to the top, so the first step is the data access layer.